atkins126/CPas/README.md

 - Library files can be loaded and used at run-time from a file, a resource or stream.
 - Import symbols directly from a dynamic linked library (**.DLL**) or module-definition (**.DEF**) file.
 - You can reference the symbols from Delphi and directly access their value (mapping to a routine and data).
-- You application can dynamically or statically link to CPas.
+- Your application can dynamically or statically link to CPas.
 - Direct access to the vast quantity of C99 libraries inside Delphi.

 ## Minimum System Requirements